goneal26/whatdo/README.md

 - Adds items to a list of "global" tasks.
 - Randomly select a task from that list to work on.
-- Global task list stored in a human-readable text file.
+- Global task list stored in a human-readable TOML file.

 ## Usage